Simple API Integration

 }

-handleRealtimeData(source, data) {
+cope withRealtimeData(provide, data) {

-const processedData = this.resolveDataConflicts(source, data);
+const processedData = this.resolveDataConflicts(provide, data);

-// Emit to application layer
+// Emit to software program layer

 this.emit('data-updated', {